Skip to main content

 There are two kinds of contributory negligence.
 The first takes into account the circumstances of the accident, while the second is concerned with the extent of the injury that has been sustained.

-Examples of Contributory Negligence and the circumstances surrounding the Accident
+Examples of Contributory Negligence and the Circumstances Surrounding the Accident

 The amount of compensation that may be paid is dependent upon a number of factors, including: